 What is an Oral & Maxillofacial Surgeon?

 Oral and Maxillofacial Surgery (OMFS or OMS) is a specialty that encompasses a broad scope of surgical treatments.
-OMF surgeons are uniquely qualified in the management and care of disease of the face, mouth, jaws, head and neck.
-Training to become an OMFS includes doctorate degrees in both medicine and dentistry along with completion of a surgical residency.
+OMF Surgeons are uniquely qualified in the management and care of disease of the face, mouth, jaws, head and neck.
+Training to become an OMFS includes doctorate degrees in both medicine and dentistry, along with completion of a surgical residency.
 The extensive education and training provides the surgeon an expanded perspective in approaching complex surgical situations.
 At University of Nebraska Medical Center, the OMFS team works closely with colleagues from numerous specialties to provide advanced medical and surgical care, utilizing the latest state-of-the-art planning, instrumentation, and training for enhanced patient outcomes.

-What does an OMFS do?
+What does an Oral & Maxillofacial Surgeon do?

 Cleft Lip/Palate Surgery

 Corrective Jaw Surgery (Orthognathic Surgery)

 Facial Trauma and Reconstructive Surgery